Kansas City, Missouri: Demographics

 Map of racial distribution in Kansas City, 2010 U.S. Census.
 Each dot is 25 people:

 The Latino/Hispanic population of Kansas City, which is heavily Mexican and Central American, is spread throughout the metropolitan area, with some concentration in the northeast part of the city and southwest of downtown.
 The Asian population, mostly Southeast Asian, is partly concentrated within the northeast side to the Columbus Park neighborhood in the Greater Downtown area, a historically Italian American neighborhood, the UMKC area and in River Market, in northern Kansas City.

-The Historic Kansas City boundary is roughly 58 sqmi and has a population density of about 5,000 PD/sqmi.
-It runs from the Missouri River to the north, 79th Street to the south, the Blue River to the east, and State Line Road to the west.
-During the 1960s and 1970s, Kansas City annexed large amounts of land, which are largely undeveloped.
+The historic (pre-World War II) city of Kansas City contains roughly 58 sqmi and has a population density of about 5,000 PD/sqmi.
+Its borders are the Missouri River on the north (save for a small community named Harlem and Charles B. Wheeler Downtown Airport on the river's north bank), 79th Street on the south, the Blue River on the east, and State Line Road on the west.
+From the 1950s to the 1970s, Kansas City annexed large amounts of land, most of which remain largely undeveloped.

 Between the 2000 and 2010 census counts, the urban core of Kansas City continued to drop significantly in population.
 The areas of Greater Downtown in the center city, and sections near I-435 and I-470 in the south, and Highway 152 in the north are the only areas of Kansas City, Missouri, to have an increase in population, with the Northland population growing the most.
 Even so, the population of Kansas City as a whole from 2000 to 2010 increased by 4.1%.